Arcyriea/Arsenal-Forgery/README.md

 That attempts to explain some stuffs peoples have no idea how to uses

-Also Final Forgery (old) is the old version of AF (in 2018) where at that time frag weapons hadn't came in yet.
+Final Forgery (old) is the old version of AF (in 2018) where at that time frag weapons hadn't came in yet.
 (Just don't activate it at the same time as AF, not using both at once)

 -----